-Bowhunting is a pretty popular sport due to its long season.
-People also enjoy the razor-sharp broadheads, which can help you kill your game in one shot.
-Now, what do you need towhen you’re bowhunting?
+Razor-sharp broadheads can help you kill your game in one shot.
+Now, what do you need to when you’re bowhunting?
 To start, invest in some equipment.
-This includes crossbows, broadheads, crossbow scopes, and ground blinds.
+In this article, we’ll cover all the bases of screwing on broadheads.

 For now, we’ll focus on the most important piece of equipment you will buy – broadheads.
 These broadheads are usually used for big game hunting.
 To have a successful kill, you have to know what to screw it with.
 This is especially important because it can cause a safety hazard if not done correctly.